Child & Adolescent Psychological Assessment

-Psychological assessment / testing is a process to observe and measure a person’s behavior to arrive at a diagnosis and guide treatment.
+Psychological assessment / testing is a process to measure and observe a person’s behaviour to arrive at a diagnosis that will guide treatment.
 Psychological assessment uses a combination of techniques to arrive at hypotheses about a person and their cognitive capabilities, behavioural functioning and personality.
-All assessments generally constitute intake interviews, clinical observation, psychometric instruments, and collateral information-gathering to identify presenting problem(s) and relevant background information.
-Comprehensive and holistic psychological assessments may span across few sessions.
+All assessments generally constitute intake interviews, clinical observations, psychometric instruments, and collateral information-gathering to identify presenting problem(s) and relevant background information.
+Comprehensive and holistic psychological assessments often span few sessions.
 A feedback session will then be arranged to review the results with the clients.
-Depending on individuals’ need, the clients can request for psychological reports whereby additional charges may be incurred.

-Children who are experiencing difficulty in school, a person who may have problems at work or school or in personal relationships may be administered psychological assessment to understand the nature of the problem and to figure out the best way to address it.
+Children who face difficulties in school, academic learning, social relationships and age-appropriate behaviours may undergo a psychological assessment to understand the nature of the problem and to figure out the best way to address the difficulties.

 - Adaptive functioning testing